thomaskkk/cloud_function/README.md

 Save the report and make it public with an access token, you will use this info in the request Json body.

 ### Setup a GCP Cloud function
-Create an enviroment variable with the name `AUTH_BEARER_TOKEN` with a secret token of your choice
+Create a runtime enviroment variable with the name `AUTH_BEARER_TOKEN` with a secret token of your choice

 You should configure the cloud function as usual copying `main.py` and `requirements.txt` and define the entrypoint as `main`